aselshall/gwh/hw/participation.md

 ### Videos
-These are the videos the require exit tickects.
-Modules 0 to 6 are required and modules 7 and 8 are elective.
-You need to complete all the required modules and one elective module of your choice.
+These are the videos that require exit tickects.

 | Module                 | Video # | Video Title                                                                  |
 |------------------------|---------|------------------------------------------------------------------------------|